Dealing with a joint mortgage after divorce

 It may be difficult to keep up the repayments as the person who leaves usually has to fund another home and may not be able to afford to pay their half of the mortgage.
 Also the person left in the home may not have a job or sufficient income to pay for the repayments, as they may be caring for children, in part-time work have had to register for welfare benefits.

-If you think you will be unable to afford your mortgage repayments on your joint mortgage after separation or divorce, speak to the lender and then to your local Citizens Advice, as they will be able to offer you advice on benefits, child support and other means of repayment.
+If you think you will be unable to afford your mortgage repayments after separation, divorce or civil partnership dissolution, contact the mortgage lender first, and then to your local Citizens Advice, as they will be able to offer you advice on benefits, child support and other means of repayment.

 Your lender may be able to offer you ways to reduce the repayment, such as extending the mortgage term, a repayment holiday or a reduction in interest.
 If one person refuses to make repayments, this will affect the credit history for both of you, meaning you may not then be able to access favourable credit terms in the future.